 Why it Matters

-Information gathered from the Census is used to allocate over $900 billion in spending, and billions more in private sector investment.
+Information gathered from the Census is used to allocate over $1.5 trillion in spending, and billions more in private sector investment.
 This information also drives the redistribution of seats in the House of Representatives, the federal level policymakers closest to their constituents.
 The population count answers questions from who we are and where we live, to which communities need new schools or roads and what services should be offered based on regional demographics.
 All of these answers affect the nation at large, as well as each community across the country and its individual residents, businesses, and policymakers.
 For more on what Census data can show, see the Census Bureau’s America Counts.

 How Does it Work?